eustomaqua/ApproxBias/README.md

 We release the code of the proposed methods from our following papers here, to help people who are interested in our work reproduce those results.
 - \[**P1**\] Does machine bring in extra bias in learning?
 Approximating fairness in models promptly. [[arXiv]](https://arxiv.org/abs/2405.09251)
 - \[**P2**\] Approximating discrimination within models when faced with several non-binary sensitive attributes. [[arXiv]](https://arxiv.org/abs/2408.06099)
 - Does machine bring in extra bias in learning?
 Approximating discrimination within models quickly.
-In *NeurIPS 2024 Workshop on Mathematics of Modern Machine Learning* (Non-archival). [[OpenReview]](https://openreview.net/pdf?id=ywqVkVQZDj)
+In *NeurIPS 2024 Workshop on Mathematics of Modern Machine Learning* (Non-archival poster, [OpenReview](https://openreview.net/pdf?id=ywqVkVQZDj)).

+To reproduce our empirical results, please refer to the [instructions](https://approxbias.readthedocs.io/en/latest/posts/reproduction.html) and use the released experimental data.

 ## Getting started